🏠 A New Era for Renters: Why the Renters’ Rights Act Is a Game-Changer

 What’s Still to Come

 The Act has received Royal Assent, but not all measures are in force yet.
-The government will publish a detailed implementation timeline.
+Implementation date 1st May 2026 with Phase 1.

 Councils will need to build up capacity to enforce the new rules (inspections, fines, tribunals, etc.).